brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 ## Classification

 Classification tasks are perhaps the most traditional application of machine learning.
-A model that predicts which [discrete](https://stats.stackexchange.com/questions/206/what-is-the-difference-between-discrete-data-and-continuous-data) category a piece of input data belongs to solves a classification task.
-The number of classes varies per problem, but is always greater than one.
+A model that predicts which [discrete](https://stats.stackexchange.com/questions/206/what-is-the-difference-between-discrete-data-and-continuous-data) category, or class, a piece of input data belongs to solves a classification task.<span class="marginal-note" data-info="Classification problems output a probability distribution called a [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function) over a set of categories (e.g. 22% probability an email is spam, 88% probability an email is legitimate).
+The probability distribution produced by a classification problem sums to 1.0 (e.g. 0.22 + 0.88 = 1.0) (see [Probability Distributions](probability-distributions.html))."></span> The number of classes varies per problem, but is always greater than one.
 Examples of classification problems include:

 - [Predicting how a company's stock will perform](https://www.microsoft.com/developerblog/2017/12/04/predicting-stock-performance-deep-learning/) (3 classes: high, medium, and low performance)
 - [Choosing whether or not an email should be flagged as spam](https://www.codeproject.com/Articles/1232040/Spam-classification-using-Python-and-Keras) (2 classes)